 There are no laboratory tests to diagnose depression.
-However, there are tests that can be used to rule it out.
+But there are tests that can be used to rule it out.
 Your doctor may perform blood work to check for other conditions that could be contributing to your mood.
 Some medications and illnesses, such as a viral infection, thyroid disorder, or significant hormonal changes, can cause symptoms similar to depression.

-Examples of such questionnaires include:
+Examples of such questionnaires include the following:

 The Beck Depression Inventory (BDI) is made up of 21 self-reported depression questions.
 They are designed to help mental health professionals assess the mood, symptoms, and behaviors of people who are depressed.
 Each answer is given a score of zero through three to indicate severity of symptoms.